wowyuarm/WhisperWind-blog/README.md

    - Scroll down to **Registration** and set it to **Invite only** (recommended) or choose open registration
    - Go to **Services** > **Git Gateway** > click **Enable Git Gateway**

-> ⚠️ **Important Note About Netlify Deployment**: You might notice that the deployed site on Netlify shows a blank page with resource loading errors.
-This is normal and expected, as the template is designed to publish content to GitHub Pages, not directly on Netlify.
-Netlify is only used for its authentication service.
-To view your actual website, please use your GitHub Pages URL.
+> ⚠️ **Important Note About Netlify Deployment**: The template uses a minimalist deployment approach for Netlify.
+Only the authentication-related files (admin interface and identity page) are deployed to Netlify, not the entire blog.
+This is intentional, as the main blog content is served through GitHub Pages, while Netlify provides only the authentication service.

 #### 2. Update Configuration Files with Your Netlify Site URL